Hastings Insurance

 Hastings Insurance Services Ltd is a UK personal lines insurance broker servicing customers via smartphone mobile app, online, and by phone.
 The company provides car, bike, van and home insurance, as well as a range of ancillary products and services such as breakdown cover, personal accident, substitute vehicle and key and legal cover.
 The company also offers unsecured Personal Loans.
 It is part of the Hastings Group, a business which was listed on the London Stock Exchange until it was acquired by a consortium of the South African business, Rand Merchant International, and the Finnish insurer, Sampo Group, in November 2020.

 History

-The company was established, based on business plan prepared by David Gundlach and Andrew Bowen, as "Hastings Direct" in 1997.
+The company was established, based on the business plan prepared by David Gundlach and Andrew Bowen, as "Hastings Direct" in 1997.
 It was acquired by Insurance Australia Group in 2006 and then by its management in 2009.
 In 2011 the company announced that 150 new posts would be created, with the first 60 to be recruited in January in the Bexhill, Hastings, Eastbourne, Brighton and Hove areas.
 Goldman Sachs acquired a 50% interest in the company in 2013.
 The company was the subject of an initial public offering in October 2015.